Bolivia / Galapagos

 Tour Description

-2-Week Tailor-Made Bolivia & Galápagos Islands Private Tour
+14-Day Tailor-Made Bolivia & Galapagos Islands Private Tour

 Begin your custom-crafted South American odyssey in La Paz, Bolivia’s sky-high capital where ancient traditions meet vibrant city life at dizzying altitudes.
 Wander the heart of the city and delve into its rich culture with the famous Shoe Shiner City Tour—an eye-opening local experience led by Bolivia’s iconic lustrabotas.
 Deepen your connection to the country’s indigenous roots with a moving Andean ceremony, a spiritual encounter that taps into Bolivia’s ancestral energy.